samhitaargula/Blackboard-LMS-Full-Stack/Final Project Readme.md

 # Design
-In my Blackboard LMS, I have the following entities:
+### Business Domain Entities

 1. Lesson
-* This is the basic learning entity which represents learning content in the system.
+- This is the basic learning entity which represents learning content in the system.
 It is the smallest learning unit, comprising of a single topic.
-* Attributes: id, lessondate, title, type.
+- Attributes: id, lessondate, title, type.
-* Relationships: A lesson is assigned to every student and taught by a teacher.
+- Relationships: A lesson is assigned to every student and taught by a teacher.
 Lesson and student relate in a many to many relationship.
 Each lesson is assigned to multiple students, who in turn have multiple lessons assigned to them.

 2. Student
-* A learner entity who is enrolled in the LMS and consumes lessons and assignments.
+- A learner entity who is enrolled in the LMS and consumes lessons and assignments.
-* Attributes: id, name, email.
+- Attributes: id, name, email.
-* Relationships: A student is assigned multiple lessons and thus can have multiple assignments.
+- Relationships: A student is assigned multiple lessons and thus can have multiple assignments.

 3. Teacher
-* A teaching entity who creates and manages lessons and assignments in the LMS.
+- A teaching entity who creates and manages lessons and assignments in the LMS.
-* Attributes: id, name, teacher_subject.
+- Attributes: id, name, teacher_subject.
-* Relationships: A teacher creates multiple lessons for their subject and creates assignments for their students.
+- Relationships: A teacher creates multiple lessons for their subject and creates assignments for their students.

 4. Assignment
-* A learning entity which represents a task or project assigned to students as part of a lesson.
+- A learning entity which represents a task or project assigned to students as part of a lesson.
-* Attributes: id, date, time, lesson_id, student_id, teacher_id.
+- Attributes: id, date, time, lesson_id, student_id, teacher_id.
-* Relationships: A lesson can have multiple assignments; a student can be assigned multiple assignments and a teacher can generate multiple assignments.
+- Relationships: A lesson can have multiple assignments; a student can be assigned multiple assignments and a teacher can generate multiple assignments.

 5. Subject
-* Represents specialization of a teacher, what area a teacher is teaching to students.
+- Represents specialization of a teacher, what area a teacher is teaching to students.
-* Attributes: id, name.
+- Attributes: id, name.
-* Relationships: A teacher teaches one subject, in which their specialization is.
+- Relationships: A teacher teaches one subject, in which their specialization is.

 6. Student_Lessons
-* Represents the many-to-many relationship between students and lessons, recording the assignment of lessons to students.
+- Represents the many-to-many relationship between students and lessons, recording the assignment of lessons to students.
-* Attributes: id, lessondate, title, type.
+- Attributes: lesson_id_, student_id.
-* Relationships: Links students and lessons in a many-to-many relationship.
+- Relationships: Links students and lessons in a many-to-many relationship.

+7. Teacher_Lessons
+- Represents the many-to-many relationship between teachers and lessons, recording the teacher who created the assignment.
+- Attributes: teacher_id, lesson_id.
+- Relationships: Links teachers and lessons in a many-to-many relationship.

+### Security Domain Entities
+1. User
+- Represents a user of the LMS who has login credentials to gain access to the system.
+- Attributes: username, password.
+- Relationships: A user can belong to many groups.

+2. Group
+- Represents a user role of the LMS, which is used to define the access level of a user in the system.
+- Attributes: groupname, groupdesc.
+- Relationships: A group can have multiple users.

+3. User_Groups
+- Represents the many-to-many relationship between users and groups, recording which user belongs to which group.
+- Attributes: username, groupname.
+- Relationships: Links users and groups in a many-to-many relationship.

 ### Relationships
-* Student M:N Lesson
+- Student M:N Lesson
-* Assignment N:1 Lesson
+- Assignment N:1 Lesson
-* Assignment N:1 Student
+- Assignment N:1 Student
-* Teacher 1:1 Subject
+- Teacher 1:1 Subject
+- User M:N Group

 ### Entity Relationship Diagram
 ![Final ERD](https://github.com/user-attachments/assets/b20a91f2-6dd1-4056-9f9c-a962b17f006b)